timnew/zombie_game/README.md

   * Human player without precaution will be infected by reinforced infection as well as losing antibody.
   * Human player with precaution will not be infected by reinforced infection, but will lose antibody.
   * Infected player loses antibody when touched by reinforced infection.
-  * Human/infected player turns =into zombie player immediately if he/she loses all antibody.
+  * Human player get infected if he/she lost all antibody
   * Virus can be transferred from a zombie player to another by applying reinforced infection on another zombie player.
   * Apply reinforced infection on another zombie player won't generates virus for both players as normal interaction.